lucentlabz/Ethplorer/README.md

 # Disclaimer

-By using Ethplorer code fully or partially, API, widgets or any other service on your website or app for commerce or non-profit activities, you hereby grant permission and allow us to use your business name and/or trademark in our marketing or advertising.
+By using Ethplorer code fully or partially, API, widgets or any other service on your website or app for commerce or non-profit activities, you hereby agree with [Terms of Usage and Privacy Policy](https://ethplorer.io/privacy) and grant permission and allow us to use your business name and/or trademark in our marketing or advertising.